hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 signature from the Issuer should be included with the supplement.

-A holder SHOULD not send an OCA Bundle to a verifier if the OCA Bundle is a link, or if any of the data items in the OCA Bundle are links.
-Such links could be an attempt by a malicious issuer to track the activity of a holder's credential and so for the safety of the holder, such OCA Bundles should not be provided to verifiers.
+A holder SHOULD not send an OCA Bundle to a verifier if the OCA Bundle is a link, or if any of the data items in the OCA Bundle are links, as noted in the in this [warning about external attachments in OCA Bundles](#warning-external-attachments).

 ### Verifier Activities

-A verifier might, on receipt of a presentation from a holder, also receive an OCA Bundle as a signed (by the issuer) attachment for some or all of the credential types in the presentation.
-This gives the verifier access to all of the same information about the credential as the holder.
+A verifier MIGHT, on receipt of a presentation from a holder, also receive an OCA Bundle as a signed (by the issuer) attachment for some or all of the credential types in the presentation.
+This gives the verifier access to all of the same OCA Bundle information about the credentials as the holder.
 In a presentation only some of the claims from each credential are likely to be provided, so the "credential branding" OCA Bundle content might be less useful, the per attribute data, and especially the type, encoding, format and multilingual label/information data might be particularly useful when displaying the information to a person is necessary.

 ### Other OCA Bundle Sources